librato/librato-rails/README.md

 In your `Gemfile` add:

-    gem 'metrics-rails'
+    gem 'librato-rails'

 Then run `bundle install`.

 ## Configuration

 If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
-In order to send measurements to Metrics you need to provide your account credentials to `metrics-rails`.
+In order to send measurements to Metrics you need to provide your account credentials to `librato-rails`.
 You can provide these one of two ways:

-Create a `config/metrics.yml` like the following:
+Create a `config/librato.yml` like the following:

     production:
       email: <your-email>